alucryd/oxyromon/README.md

 Launches the backend server

 The server exposes a GraphQL API endpoint at `/graphql`.
-An associated Svelte.js web UI will be coming soon.
+An associated Svelte.js web UI is also exposed at `/`.

     USAGE:
         oxyromon server [OPTIONS]